mhindery/mh-structlog/README.md

 # Structlog logging

 Setup the python logging system using structlog.
 This module configures both structlog and the standard library logging module.
 So your code can either use a structlog logger or keep working with the standard logging library.
-This way all third-party packages that you use, which use the stdlib logging module, will follow your logging setup for e.g. structured logging in json.
+This way all third-party packages that is producing logs (which use the stdlib logging module) will follow your logging setup to generate structured logging.

 ## Import

 This library should behave mostly as a drop-in import instead of the logging library import.

 So instead of

 ```python
 import logging